 The World Bank estimates that Vietnam’s US$200 billion economy is likely to rise to a trillion dollars by 2035.
 Over half of its population, compared with only 11% today, is anticipated to join the ranks of the global middle class with daily consumption of US$15 or more.
-As reported in a forecast, about 30% of the population will be purchasing goods and services over the internet in 2020, with each consumer spending an average of US$350 per year.
+About 30% of the population are purchasing goods and services over the internet in 2020, with each consumer spending an average of US$350 per year.

 As one of Asia’s rapidly developing economies and youngest populations, Vietnam is a fascinating market.
 This young and dynamic country offers enormous commercial opportunities for both small and big brands, marketers and investors.
 This can be attributed to the digital trends in Vietnam that are emerging quickly in every notable sector.

 This article will discuss Vietnam’s digital marketing environment, industry challenges and opportunities, successful campaigns, as well as the best possible ways on how to reach the Vietnamese audience.

 According to the 2020 Global Digital suite of reports from We Are Social and Hootsuite, Vietnam has a total population of about 96.90 million with a remarkable internet penetration rate of 70%.
 This accounts for 68.17 million Vietnamese that are online.

 Among this number, 65 million of them are active social media users, which equates to a penetration rate of 67%.
 In April 2020, Vietnam rose into 7th place for the number of Facebook users worldwide, beating Thailand and Egypt.